A7ocin/FaceAnimator/README.md

 -	OpenCV 3.2.0 (I didn’t try with other versions, let me know if you find out other versions work as well)

-    -	Add an “OPENCV_DIR” environment variable in windows environments variables as well, in order to let Visual studio find the path (otherwise just edit the project solution file)
+    -	Add an “OPENCV_DIR” environment variable in windows environments variables as well (in my case it is pointing at "C:\OpenCV\opencv\build"), in order to let Visual studio find the path (otherwise just edit the project solution file)
 -	Windows 10 SDK (https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) for using WinSock2

 ### Installing